mas-cli/mas/README.md

 #### `mas signout`

-`mas signout` signs out from the current Apple ID in the Mac App Store.
+`mas signout` signs out from the current Apple Account in the Mac App Store.

 ## 🍺 Homebrew integration